-For further information please contact Mr Hall.
+For more information please contact Mrs Binnington.

-Sports - vocational
+Sports - Vocational

-Why study sports?
+Why study Sports?

 Sport in the UK has achieved incredible results in recent years, with the British Olympic and Paralympic Teams both finishing second in the medal tables in Rio 2016, and the UK continuing to host some of the world's biggest sporting events.
 UK Sport has identified coaching as a key element of the high-performance system in the UK.
-Coaching, alongside other key performance support services such as sports medicine and sports science, performance lifestyle and research and innovation, plays a crucial role in ensuring the ongoing success of British athletes.
+Coaching, alongside other key performance support services such as Sports Medicine and Sports Science, Performance Lifestyle and Research and Innovation, plays a crucial role in ensuring the ongoing success of British athletes.